delta-io/delta/PROTOCOL.md

 # Column Mapping
 Delta can use column mapping to avoid any column naming restrictions, and to support the renaming and dropping of columns without having to rewrite all the data.
 There are two modes of column mapping, by `name` and by `id`.
 In both modes, every column - nested or leaf - is assigned a unique _physical_ name, and a unique 32-bit integer as an id.
 The physical name is stored as part of the column metadata with the key `delta.columnMapping.physicalName`.
 The column id is stored within the metadata with the key `delta.columnMapping.id`.

 Up to Reader Version 2 and Writer Version 6, the column mapping is governed by the table property `delta.columnMapping.mode` and can be one of `none`, `id`, and `name`.
 From Reader Version 3 and Writer Version 7, Column Mapping's on/off status is governed by the existence of a feature name `columnMapping` in both `readerFeatures` and `writerFeatures`, plus the table property `delta.columnMapping.mode` being one of `none`, `id` and `name`.
-In case of Reader version 2 and Writer Version 7 (a table that supports only writer Table Features), Column Mapping's on/off status for readers and writers are governed separately: table property `delta.columnMapping.mode` for readers, and feature name `columnMapping` plus table property for writers.
+In case of Reader version 2 and Writer Version 7 (a table that supports only writer Table Features), Column Mapping's on/off status for readers and writers are governed separately: table property `delta.columnMapping.mode` for readers, and feature name `columnMapping` plus the table property for writers.

 The following is an example for the column definition of a table that leverages column mapping.
 See the [appendix](#schema-serialization-format) for a more complete schema definition.
 ```json